Department of Clinical Nutrition & Dietetics

 - Paediatric Weight Management (W82GO!
 Programme)

-We provide inpatient and outpatient dietetic services to patients under the care of Temple Street Children’s University Hospital consultant paediatricians.
+We provide inpatient and outpatient dietetic services to patients under the care of CHI at Temple Street consultant paediatricians.
 We work closely with other members of the multidisciplinary team (including doctors, nurses, occupational therapists, pharmacists, physiotherapists, psychologists, social workers and speech and language therapists) as well as with catering and the special feeds unit.

 What does the dietitian do?